ewaslowinska/LSC-in-Polish-using-XL-Lexeme/README.md

 **CreateLwsfDiction.ipynb** creates a dictionary with lemmas as keys and a list of tuples of (word form, segment number, file path) as values.

+**CreateClearedList.ipynb** creates a list of lemmas to be examined by the model.
+This is done by cutting 2000 most common lemmas in both time periods and removing all lemmas with less than 25 occurences in either of the time periods.

+**CreateRandomSentences** chooses 25 random sentences for each of the saved lemmas.

+**CreateJSONLFiles.ipynb** searches through *text_structure* files to find the randomly chosen sentences.
+For each lemma, it creates a JSONL file with dictionaries containing the sentence, the first index of the target word, the last index of the target word and the lemma.

+**model.ipynb** iterates through the JSONL files and passes them through XL-Lexeme, creating an embedding matrix for each lemma.

+**CalculatePRT.ipynb** passes the lemma matrices through the PRT algorithm, creating single vectors for each lemma in both time periods.

+**CalculateCosineDistance.ipynb** calculates the cosine distances between the vectors made by PRT.

+**CalculateAPD.ipynb** passess the lemma matrices through the APD algorithm.